Rise of the Dragon Download Free PC Game Full Version - Code List

 The Dragon will come up…

 One will sacrifice all… So it’s written, and Wiliam “Blade” Hunter, Private Investigator is the one man for the job.
-His violent methods and brash disregard for rules acquired him an early retirement from the Los Angeles Police Department, however now they’ll turn into the achievement of the prophecy – the autumn of the Dragon.
+His violent methods and brash disregard for laws acquired him an early retirement from the Los Angeles Police Department, however now they’ll change into the achievement of the prophecy – the autumn of the Dragon.

 Title: Rise of the Dragon